I offer in person counselling at my office and also by Zoom and telephone.

 086 607 6923 or email firstname.lastname@example.org

 I have been involved in the field of counselling for over fifteen years, completing first a foundation course and then qualifying with a first class honours degree in Counselling and Psychotherapy.
-Now I am a fully registered and accredited member of IACP and BACP (these are the Irish & British Associations of Counsellors and Psychotherapists).
-Additional training includes a professional certificate in CBT (Cognitive Behavioural Therapy), Complicated Grief Therapy, Couples Counselling and I am currently engaged with Somatic Experience and Organic Intelligence training.
+I am a fully registered and accredited member of IACP and BACP (these are the Irish & British Associations of Counsellors and Psychotherapists).
+Additional training includes a professional certificate in CBT (Cognitive Behavioural Therapy), Complicated Grief Therapy and most recently I qualified as a certified Organic Intelligence ® Coach.

 I have also led stress and anxiety reduction workshops with the Galway organisation Helplink and worked with ‘Changing Minds’.

 To ensure that all clients have safe and ethical counselling I attend regular supervision with an experienced and accredited supervisor and follow the strict ethical guidelines of IACP and BACP (Irish and British Associations of Counsellors and Psychotherapists), these are professional organisations, of which I am member.
 I have been successfully Garda vetted.